Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Hayley Lunn

-Hayley Lunn joined the laboratory as a biology major with interests in behavioral, stream, and conservation ecology.
+Hayley's interests included behavioral, stream, and conservation ecology.
 Hayley participated in multiple experiments during her involvement, including analyzing and conducting experiments with poison dart frogs.
 Hayley was involved in the USGS partnership, and collected data from streams throughout the Santa Monica Mountains.
 Additionally, Hayley provided animal care and served as one of the student leaders of the lab.

 Lucia Maldonado